TsukiGva2/sxript/README.md

 ***

-# Guide: Codeblocks
+# Guide: Code Blocks

-Sxript expressions can be chained together in a linear sequence, and sent for evaluation as a *codeblock*.
+Sxript expressions can be chained together in a linear sequence, and sent for evaluation as a *code block*, or simply, "block".

-## Anatomy
+## Block Anatomy

-A codeblock begins with the word `block`, followed by a set of curly braces enclosed in parentheses, as in `({})`.
+A code block begins with the word `block`, followed by a set of curly braces enclosed in parentheses, as in `({})`.
 Inside this structure, we place any number of valid expressions, separated by the colon symbol ( `:` ).
 At least one expression must be prefixed with the word `print_`, with the underscore.
-All together, a codeblock may look like:
+All together, a code block may look like:

 ```
 sub({